orsolyabus/frontend-test/README.md

 # Front End technical challenge

-This challenge builds on the back end task.
-We've bootstrapped it using React create app to get you going as quickly as possible.
+This challenge builds on the back end task (https://github.com/ArchPlatform/backend-test).
+We've bootstrapped this project using React create app to get you going as quickly as possible.

 ## Set up: